terkelg/prompts/readme.md

 Type: `Function`<br>
 Returns: `Object`

-Prompter function which takes your [prompt objects](#-prompt-objects) and returns an object with answers
+Prompter function which takes your [prompt objects](#-prompt-objects) and returns an object with responses.

 #### prompts